linek134/Data-Management-course/README.md

 # Data-Management-course
-A collection of my project's analysis recipies
+A collection of my project's analysis recipes